facebookresearch/LIGHT/light/graph/events/README.md

 ### Broadcast Message

 Broadcasts a message related to the Use event to the room the agent is currently in.
-To use it, it is necessary to specify the views of the message (Which message will be sent to the agent doing the use event, to agents in the same room, etc.). `recipient_text` is the string referring to the target of the Use event, meanwhile `actor_text` is the agent doing the Use event.
+To use it, it is necessary to specify the views of the message (Which message will be sent to the agent doing the use event, to agents in the same room, etc.). `recipient_text` is the string referring to the target of the Use event, meanwhile `actor_text` is the agent doing the Use event, these variables are defined in the code by the `name` string of the object this `on_use` event belongs to and the `name` string of the actor which is doing this event.
 The format is as following:
 ```
 "type": "broadcast_message",
 "params": {